-THE Subscribers would call the attention of Printers I the greatly reduced prices of their present list.
-This Pica at ......
-30 cts.
-Minion ...
-48 cts.
-Small Pica ....
-32 " Long Primer ..
-34 " Nonpariel .....
-58 Agate ..........
-73 \\ Bourgeois ....
-37 " Pearl ......
-81 08 " Brevier .....
-42 " Diamond . . . .
-1 60 " Determined to spare no expense in making their establishment as perfect as possible, they have recently got up a complete set of the justly celebrated Scoren-ever Letter, from Diamond to English, to which they particularly invite atter-
+THE Subscribers would call the attention of Printers to the greatly reduced prices of their present list.
+They now offer Pica at . . . . .
+30 ets.
+Small Pica . . .
+32 " Long Primer . .
+34 " Minion .....
+48 ets.
+Nonpariel .....
+58 " Agate ......
+73 " Bourgeois .....
+37 Pearl ...... \$1 08 " Diamond . . . .
+1 60 Determined to spare no expense in making their establish-

-Having lately made numerous additions to their stock of Fancy Types, Borders, Ornaments, &c., their assortments now unrivalled in the United States; and their improved methods of casting, and of preparing metal, enable them to furnish orders in a manner to insure satisfaction.
-Printing Presses, Cases, Stands, Chases, Galleys, Printing Ink. and every article used in a printing-office, constantly hand, at the lowest rates.
-Second-hand Presses, and Type used only in stereotyping Books, Pamphlets, Music, Labels, &c., &c., stereotyped with correctness and dispatch.
+Having lately made numerous additions to their stock of Fancy Types, Borders, Ornaments, &c., their assortment is now unrivalled in the United States; and their improved methods of casting, and of preparing metal, enable them to Printing Presses, Cases, Stands, Chases, Galleys, Printing

-L. JOHNSON & Co. o make orders.
+L. JOHNSON & Co. to make orders.

 December 20, 1851.
 No. 6 Sansom Street.
+DESIGNING

-DESIGNING on wood DUBLISHERS, STATIONERS, MERCHANTS and Others, who require Illustrations for Advertising or Omamental purposes, are respectfully invited to notice the subscribers "Engraving Establishment."
-Specimens of but and bold work, in every siyle always on hand.
+DUBLISHERS, STATIONERS, MERCHANTS and Others, who require Illustrations for Advertising or Omamental purposes, are respectfully invited to notice the subscribers "Engraving Establishment."
+Specimens of fine and bold work, in every style always on hand.
+All orders will receive immediate attention, and to save delay, please state whether to be finely executed, or for what it to their advantage to order of A. H. JOCELYN.